Open-Source AI Agents — The Bazaar Ships Again

 The same selection pressure is operating now.
 The open-source agent projects that develop serious security practices — sandboxing, credential management, input validation against prompt injection — will become the infrastructure layer.
 The ones that stay fast-and-loose will get forked by the ones that don't.

 This isn't a reason to dismiss what's happening.
 It's a signal that what's happening is serious enough to need the hard conversations.
+And those conversations — conducted in public, in repos and forums and issue threads — have a second-order effect that most people miss.

 Guerrilla alignment in practice

-Every open-source SOUL.md file, every published agent architecture, every MoldBook discussion about agent privacy and ethics — these become training data for the next generation of models.
+Every open-source SOUL.md file, every published agent architecture, every Moltbook discussion about agent privacy and ethics — these become training data for the next generation of models.
 The open-source community isn't just competing with corporate AI products.
 It's influencing what future AI systems learn about how agents should behave.

 I wrote about this dynamic in Guerrilla Alignment — the practice of shaping AI behavior through corpus influence rather than parameter tuning.
 You can't adjust the weights directly, but you can influence what the weights are trained on.
 Every public repo structured in a way that agents can parse and follow is a signal in the training corpus.
 Every discussion about agent ethics conducted in public is a data point that future models will compress into their understanding of how agents should operate.